idlab-discover/ugain-mlops-k8s/lab-containers.md

 ### Preparation

-> :warning: We highly recommend working in a directory that is not administrator-protected.
-For instance create the folder C:\containers and cd into that folder before continuing with this lab!
+> :warning: We highly recommend working outside of the devcontainer and in a directory that is not administrator-protected for this part of the lab.
+So if you are working on Windows, use the WSL terminal.

 Once you've picked a directory to work in (we will refer to that as the root directory), you will have to create a single configuration file.
 This configuration is used for Prometheus, a time series database used mostly in monitoring systems, which we will set up later.